zameelismail/Team1-WebScape/README.md

 ## Repository Structure:

-- Each team has a dedicated branch (e.g., Team1-WebScape).
+- Each team has a dedicated branch.
 - Teams are responsible for their respective branches, ensuring code quality and adherence to rules.

 ## Submission: